Transform or Optimise?

 “Digital business transformation is the part of the digital journey that pushes the enterprise beyond the current business model or public mission, as a whole or in a specific business unit.”

 - Launching new and/or innovative digital products or services

 - Adopting new business models

-Newer to the game, the term digital optimization more accurately reflects where much of the financial services industry is.
+Newer to the game, the term digital optimisation more accurately reflects where much of the financial services industry is.
 The same Gartner report defined it as:

-“Digital business optimization is the part of the digital journey that improves the enterprise’s current business model or public mission.”
+“Digital business optimisation is the part of the digital journey that improves the enterprise’s current business model or public mission.”